lia54/new-academic/content/project/project2/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---

-Designed and developed a new distributed and persistent caching layer for cloud data centers to improve efficiency and performance.
-Implemented replication and recovery protocols to ensure fault-tolerance, consistency and availability.
+Design and develop Caching-as-a-Service (CaaS), a distributed and generalized caching service that addresses the requirements of different types of cloud storage production workloads.